JavaStream/vk_api_javastream/README.md

   ```

 ## Create connection and start updates with VK Server
-Create Spring boot project.
-See example in the folder `examples` in the class `TestConnect`
+Create Spring boot project and 2 classes.
+See example in the folder `examples`.
+First class is the `TestConnect`
 ```java
 @Component
 public class TestConnect {